Who Am I (Katy B song): Composition

 "Who Am I" was written and produced by Katy herself, Craig David, Jr. Blender, Diplo and produced by Geneeus, Blender and Diplo.
 It's a midtempo R&B song, with smooth vocals delivered by Brien and David.
 Katy later admitted: "[This song] was about my first boyfriend.
 I used to be in a band with him and when we broke up...
 I realized everyone I knew in London was in the band.
 I felt like I'd have to give up my band, my friends, my whole identity, start again from scratch.
 You don't just lose a person in a break-up.
 Others might lose their home, even their child and family, I think of people going through divorces when I sing it, too.
 It was originally a solo song, and I still don't really see it as me singing to Craig, we're the same person singing the same song."

 Critical reception

-"Who Am I" has received generally positive reviews from music critics and fans alike.
+"Who Am I" received generally positive reviews from music critics and fans alike.
 Chantelle Fiddy of Mixmag gave the song 8 points out of 10, and commented: "Getting emotional with Craig David (who comes on here like Usher), this is a clever, Major Lazer-style take on the classic r’n’b duet".
 James Rettig of Stereogum described song as a "soulful jam" and Robin Murray of Clash described single as a "superstar clash" and praised Brien emotive vocals.